Reducing the burden of restaurant finding for people with disabilities

 What I Learned

-Before this project, I had little experience conducting user research before starting the design phase.
-I entered this project with an idea of the product I wanted to build, only to realize through research that my assumptions did not align with the needs of my users.
+I entered this project with an existing idea of the product I wanted to build, only to realize through research that my assumptions did not align with the needs of my users.
 This forced me to step back, listen, and reframe the direction of the project.
 It became the most challenging part of the process, but also the most rewarding, showing me how much stronger a design becomes when guided by real user voices.

-Before this project, I had little experience conducting user research before starting the design phase.
-I entered this project with an idea of the product I wanted to build, only to realize through research that my assumptions did not align with the needs of my users.
+I entered this project with an existing idea of the product I wanted to build, only to realize through research that my assumptions did not align with the needs of my users.
 This forced me to step back, listen, and reframe the direction of the project.
 It became the most challenging part of the process, but also the most rewarding, showing me how much stronger a design becomes when guided by real user voices.

 Accessibility is not only for disabled people